Skip advert

 3.5 out of 5

-The Kia EV6, despite its exciting design, actually occupies the rather prosaic, yet fiercely competitive electric family SUV segment.
+The Kia EV6, despite its exciting design, actually occupies the rather prosaic yet fiercely competitive electric family car segment.
 However, thanks to some clever packaging, the EV6 is able to keep up with several more traditional-looking rivals in terms of interior space and practicality.
-The mechanically similar Hyundai Ioniq 5’s boxy silhouette is ultimately going to be even roomier, as is the Tesla Model Y with its sizeable ‘frunk’ for extra storage under the bonnet.
+The mechanically similar Hyundai Ioniq 5’s boxy silhouette is even roomier, though, as is the Tesla Model Y with its sizable ‘frunk’ for extra storage under the bonnet.

 Advertisement - Article continues below